High Mass Star Formation in the Cygnus X Region

 The relationship between the global GMC complex structure and the star formation activity is investigated using complete 13CO(2-1) and (3-2), and 12CO(3-2) surveys obtained with KOSMA.
 One important conclusion of the survey is that we have evidence that the molecular cloud complexes seen in Cygnus X are related to each other and to the Cyg OB2 and OB9 star clusters.
 All massive molecular clouds seen in Cygnus X form a coherent cloud complex in a distance of 1.7 kpc.

-The results of this mapping project are published in "A new view of the Cygnus X region: KOSMA 13CO 2-1 and 3-2 and 12CO 3-2 imaging" by Schneider et al. 2006 (accepted by Astronomy and Astrophysics).
+The results of this mapping project are published in "A new view of the Cygnus X region: KOSMA 13CO 2-1 and 3-2 and 12CO 3-2 imaging" by Schneider et al. 2006.

 KOSMA CI(1-0), CI(2-1), 12CO(7-6), 12CO(4-3) survey